kuma35/thinking-forth-jp/sphinx/chapter1.rst

 Yet another breakthrough encouraged the use of structured programs: structured programming languages.
 These languages include control structures in their command sets, so you can write programs that have a more modular appearance.
-Pascal is such a language, invented by to teach the principles of structured programming to his students.
+Pascal is such a language, invented by Niklaus Wirth to teach the principles of structured programming to his students.

 .. figure:: tex-fig1-4.png
    :alt: Using a structured language.